-DIY Wood Casserole Tray to hold and display your food dishes for entertaining or a carrier to bring your dish to a friend’s house.
+DIY Wood Casserole Tray to display your food dishes for entertaining or a carrier to bring your dish to a friend’s house.

-This is an easy wood project to make.
+This is Wood Casserole Tray is an easy wood project to make.
 I was able to make this out of scrap wood.
 If you don’t have enough scrap then it only requires two 1 x 4s.
-Also when your not using it as a carrier it could also work well as a TV tray
+Also when your not using it as a carrier it could also work well as a TV tray.

 TOOLS FOR WOOD CASSEROLE TRAY

 - Carpenter’s square